Herbert J. Bernstein

 A gizpped tarball of this release is available on sourceforge at

 To run the test programs, you will also need Paul Ellis's sample MAR345 image, example.mar2300, Chris Nielsen's sample ADSC Quantum 315 image, mb_LP_1_001.img, and Eric Eikenberry's SLS sample Pilatus 6m image, insulin_pilatus6m, as sample data.
-In addition there are is a PDB mmCIF file, 9ins.cif, and 3 special test files testflatin.cbf, testflatpackedin.cbf and testrealin.cbf.
-All these files will be dowloaded and extracted by the Makefile from CBFlib_0.9.3_Data_Files_Input.
+In addition there are is a PDB mmCIF file, 9ins.cif, and 3 special test files testflatin.cbf, testflatpackedin.cbf and testrealin.cbf, and several files related to NeXus and FEL testing.
+All these files will be dowloaded and extracted by the Makefile from CBFlib_0.9.5_Data_Files_Input.
 Do not download copies into the top level directory.

-After unpacking the archives, the top-level directory should contain a makefile:
+After unpacking the archives, the top-level directory should contain a makefile and a cmake file.:

 and the subdirectories: